anders-lind/Guides/README.md

 - Working library, but not showing up in projects or pylonviewer
   - Make sure the camaera is connected via a USB-3 connection
   - Try restarting
-  - Try isntalling via the .deb file
+  - Try installing via the .deb file

 ## Test